Back to Library

 179

-Using as genuine, forged or counterfeit coin, Government stamp, currency-notes or bank-notes.
+Trafficking in forged or counterfeit coin, stamp, currency-note or bank-note

 180

-Possession of forged or counterfeit coin, Government stamp, currency-notes or bank-notes.
+Possession of forged or counterfeit coin, stamp, currency-note or bank-note

 181

-Making or possessing instruments or materials for forging or counterfeiting coin, Government stamp, currency-notes or bank-notes.
+Making or possessing instruments or materials for counterfeiting

 182